 - Support PDU Set Handling as defined in clause 5.37.5.

+- Support Vertical Federated Learning (VFL) as VFL Server or VFL Client (see clause 5.4 of TS 23.288 [50]) .

 Based on operator deployment, Application Functions considered to be trusted by the operator can be allowed to interact directly with relevant Network Functions.